 A Palestinian women’s group pulled out of the Women’s March Los Angeles over the inclusion of Jewish actress Scarlett Johansson as a featured speaker.

-- Natalie Portman recalls 'sexual terrorism' at Women’s March in Los Angeles
+- Natalie Portman's Speech at the Women's March

 Several other pro-Palestinian groups also boycotted the march held on Saturday, one of dozens that took place across the United States to fight for women’s rights and progressive causes.
 The first march held last year took place in cities around the world the day after President Donald Trump’s inauguration.

 The Palestinian American Women’s Association cited in a post on Facebook Johansson’s “unapologetic support of illegal settlements in the West Bank, a human rights violation recognized by the international community whose calls only led to a reaffirmation of her position, sending a clear message that Palestinian voices and human rights for Palestinians do not matter.”

 Johansson is a former spokeswoman for SodaStream, whose main plant was formerly located in the West Bank.
 The plant was moved to the Negev Desert in southern Israel in 2015, where it employs 1,400 employees, one-third of them Bedouin Arabs.
 More than 70 of the West Bank Palestinians who worked for the company when it was located in Maale Adumim, also work at the new plant.